montehurd/mediawiki-quickstart/README.md

 ## Manage containers

-You can manage the MediaWiki containers using these commands:
+You can manage the MediaWiki containers using these commands

 - Stops MediaWiki containers:
     ```bash